mattvenn/hackspace-power-controller/project_log.md

 # 2015-05-22

 Got the Yun schematic so I could start thinking about pinouts.
 I'm thinking of making a simple, single sided PCB to keep things neat.
+Necessary?

 Worked out how much money the project cost and thought it was too high to be practical for anyone else.
 Had the idea of using wireless mains plugs.
 This